 HANA does not support cold data.
 SAP stated that all data should be moved into memory.
-Now the story changes, that cold data is not kept in HANA (of course) but is placed in IQ.
+The story changes that cold data is not kept in HANA (of course) but is placed in IQ.
 But IQ is not HANA.
 The question is whether HANA supports cold data.
-And another reason HANA doesn’t is that due to HANA’s pricing, it is too expensive to store cold data in HANA.
+And another reason HANA doesn’t is that it is too expensive to store cold data in HANA due to HANA’s pricing.

 Secondly, IQ has not been a popular choice to connect to HANA.
 IQ was from the Sybase acquisition but has seen its popularity steeply decline since the purchase, and it was never designed to be an archival system for HANA.
-This new role was created for it so that IQ would not be positioned as competition to HANA, as IQ is a primarily similarly designed database to HANA, that is far better designed and is far more stable — but not developed by SAP.
+This new role was created so that IQ would not be positioned as competition to HANA.
+IQ is a primarily similarly designed database to HANA that is far better designed and is far more stable — but not developed by SAP.
 Therefore, to protect Hasso Plattner’s ego and the overall false narrative of HANA being innovative, IQ was pushed to a secondary role.
 Finally, SAP has no demonstrated expertise in building archiving solutions.
-SAP customers should choose their archival solution independent from their HANA selection (if they were unfortunate enough to have purchased HANA).
+SAP customers should choose their archival solution independent of their HANA selection (if they were unfortunate enough to have purchased HANA).

 “I don’t know what they did but with ASE you get a great RDBMS for OLTP and with IQ you get Columnar storage and compression (for archiving data). which gives you OLAP as well.”